This chapter describes the basic architecture and concepts for Zero Data Loss Recovery Appliance, commonly known as Recovery Appliance.

-RASYS is the Recovery Appliance administrative user who owns the Recovery Appliance schema (see "User Accounts in the Recovery Appliance Environment").
+RASYS is the Recovery Appliance administrative user who owns the Recovery Appliance schema.
 The Recovery Appliance schema contains the RMAN recovery catalog.

 Updates to the recovery catalog reflect the results of Recovery Appliance indexing and space management collection.
 These updates do not occur in the control files of the protected databases.
 For this reason, protected databases that store backups in the Recovery Appliance must use the Recovery Appliance catalog.